Doctoral Degree Requirements

 The final oral examination is primarily a true defense of the dissertation.
 It may be open to the public, limited in attendance to the candidate and the committee, or a combination of the two.
 Questions that relate the dissertation to the field are appropriate.

 Students must be registered during the semester(s) in which exams are taken.

 A student passes an examination only after the approval of a majority of the examining committee members.
 The Graduate School considers the examining committee's vote to be final.
+Signatures of the committee chair (or director of graduate studies/program director as appropriate) should be submitted on the Report of Doctoral Committee Composition Form.
 Typically, the examining committee is the same as the student's dissertation committee.